ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Abstract

 \section{Abstract}

 Writing is a cognitively demanding activity that requires constant decision-making, heavy reliance on working memory, and frequent shifts between tasks of different goals.
-To build writing assistants that truly align with writers' cognition, we must capture and decode the complete thought process behind how writers transform ideas into final texts.
+To build writing assistants that truly align with writers' cognition, it is necessary to capture and analyze the complete thought process behind how writers transform ideas into final texts.
 We present \texttt{ScholaWrite}, the first dataset of \textit{end-to-end scholarly writing}, tracing the multi-month journey from initial drafts to final manuscripts.
-We contribute three key advances: (1) a Chrome extension that unobtrusively records keystrokes on Overleaf, enabling the collection of realistic, in-situ writing data; (2) a novel corpus of full scholarly manuscripts, enriched with fine-grained annotations of cognitive writing intentions.
-The dataset includes \LaTeX-based edits from five computer science preprints, capturing nearly 62K text changes over four months; and (3) analyses and insights into the micro-dynamics of scholarly writing, highlighting gaps between human writing processes and the current capabilities of large language models (LLMs) in providing meaningful assistance. \textsc{ScholaWrite} underscores the value of capturing end-to-end writing data to develop future writing assistants that support, not replace, the cognitive work of scientists.
+The dataset traces nearly 62K \LaTeX-based edits from five computer science preprints over four months and is enriched with fine-grained annotations of cognitive writing intentions.
+We demonstrate the value of ScholaWrite through three complementary contributions: (1) analysis of real-world writing behavior reveals that scholarly writing is highly non-linear and multi-intentional, blending rapid drafting bursts with cognitively sustained writing sessions; (2) evaluations of current large language models show that they struggle to provide meaningful support throughout the human writing process; and (3) models finetuned on \textsc{ScholaWrite} demonstrate improved alignment with human writing workflows. \textsc{ScholaWrite} underscores the value of capturing scientists' cognitive writing process and provides actionable insights and resources for the development of future writing assistants.
+All data and tools are available on our project page.\footnote{\url{https://minnesotanlp.github.io/scholawrite/}}